vicenterusso/icon_craft/README.md

 ## License

-Distributed under the MIT License.
+Distributed under the BSD 3-Clause License.
 See LICENSE for more information.